-It is easy to get started on Azure.
+It’s easy to get started on Azure.
 Contact your Microsoft partner and find out how the cloud can benefit your business.
 Need to find a partner?
 Visit Microsoft Pinpoint to start today.

 Are you a Microsoft partner?

 Azure in Open Licensing provides a great way to grow your cloud business with a familiar licensing option that enables you to easily add cloud services along with your other on-premises solutions.
 Cloud opportunities are exploding, with 35% of Azure business coming from partners like you.
 Visit the getting started page for more on how you can take part in this opportunity.
-You can also find more information for partners on the Partner Marketing Centre, including a pricing calculator just for Open Licensing.
+You can also find more information for partners on the Partner Marketing Center, including a pricing calculator just for Open Licensing.

-It is easy.
-Here is how it works
+It’s easy.
+Here’s how it works

 You purchase Azure Monetary Commitment credits from your reseller in the form of an Online Service Activation (OSA) Key.
 You can use your credits against any consumption-based Azure service for 12 months following the activation of your OSA Key.
 Azure pricing is specific to the services consumed.
-View complete list of Azure Services available for Monetary Commitments and detailed pricing here.
+View the complete list of Azure Services available for Monetary Commitments and detailed pricing here.

 |Afghanistan||US Dollar ($)|

 |Algeria||US Dollar ($)|